Man arrested in connection to fatal West Columbia shooting

 WEST COLUMBIA, S.C. — The West Columbia Police Department has arrested a man in connection to a fatal shooting on Luke St. on May 6.

-WCPD responded to the block of Luke Street in West Columbia in reference to a shooting on May 6.
-Harkeem Akins, 30, died in result of this shooting incident.
+Police say they responded to the block of Luke Street in West Columbia in reference to a shooting on May 6.
+Harkeem Akins, 30, died as a result of this shooting incident.

 On May 13, 2021, Corey Anthony Jones was arrested by the West Columbia Police Department.
 Jones was charged with Murder, Possession of a firearm during a violent crime, and Possession of a firearm by certain persons unlawful.
 He is currently being held at the Lexington County Detention Center and is awaiting a bond hearing.